buhrmi/buhrmi/README.md

 ## Big Happy Announcement!

 I decided that it's time for the reincarnation of an old and beloved browser-based game.
 So that's why I'm happy to announce that [Gladiators Reloaded](https://gladi.buhrmi.de) is now in development.
+Head over to https://gladi.buhrmi.de/about for some more info.

 ## Work Projects